sundamu/container-blog-sample-code/optimizing-amp-cost/README.md

 - Reducing costs while maintaining monitoring effectiveness
 - Implementing best practices for Prometheus metric management

+To complete the experiment in this blog, you need to have the minimum IAM permissions as listed in [iam-policy.json](./iam-policy.json)

 ## Prerequisites

 - An AWS account